lukearp/Enterprise-Landing-Zone-Policies/vNET-Hub-and-Spoke-Deployments/README.md

 # Policies

+# What do these Policies do?

+The two Policies in this folder are focused on deploying a [Hub and Spoke Azure VNET architecture]https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology#:~:text=Hub%20and%20spoke%20network%20topology%201%20Overview.%20As,complex%20multitier%20workloads%20in%20a%20single%20spoke.%20).

+The Deploy-vNet-Hub will deploy a Hub Virtual Network with an Azure VPN Gateway.
+You also have the option to define subnet space for an Azure Firewall and Bastion host.
+If you add the address space, the appliances will be deployed into the Resource Group.

+The Deploy-vNet-Spoke will deploy a Virtual Network and then peer to a Hub Virtual Network with Gateway Transit configured.

+All Subnets defined in the policy will have Network Security Groups created, except for special subnets used for Gateways, Firewalls, and Bastion Hosts.

 # How to use these Policies?

 The files Deploy-vNet-Hub.json and Deploy-vNET-Spoke.json can be the body in a PUT REST call: https://docs.microsoft.com/en-us/rest/api/resources/policydefinitions/createorupdate.
 Once the Policy Definitions are available in your desired scope, you can assign the Policies to your Azure Subscriptions.